Armenia violates ceasefire with Azerbaijan 18 times | News.az

 Armenia violates ceasefire with Azerbaijan 18 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 18 times using heavy machine guns and sniper rifles, the Azerbaijani Defense Ministry said on July 23.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 18 times, using sniper rifles, the Azerbaijani Defense Ministry said on July 31.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.